OUR RESEARCH

 Our research team uses a variety of methods to study youth mental health

-1. We explore how youths' life experiences (reported through surveys and interviews) relate to the ways they regulate their body's psychophysiological activity.
-Psychophysiological activity gives us clues about emotion regulation and response to different life experiences.
+1. We explore how youths' life experiences (reported through surveys and interviews) relate to their cognitive functioning and the ways they regulate their body's psychophysiological activity.
+Psychophysiological activity gives us clues about emotion regulation and stress response to different life experiences.
+Cognitive functioning gives us clues about how life experiences shape the way youth learn and process new information and interact with the world.

-3. We look at the intersection of all of these factors with youths' experiences of depression and other psychological symptoms, and how youth learn to manage these symptoms through psychotherapy skills.
+2. We look at the intersection of all of these factors with youths' experiences of depression and other psychological symptoms and explore how youth learn to manage these symptoms through psychotherapy skills.